Was Your Seafood Caught With Slave Labor? New Database Helps Retailers Combat Abuse

 Clare Leschin-Hoar is a journalist based in San Diego who covers food policy and sustainability issues.

-This story was produced in collaboration with the Food & Environment Reporting Network (FERN), a non-profit investigative journalism organization.
+This story was produced in collaboration with the Food & Environment Reporting Network (FERN), a nonprofit investigative journalism organization.